frc5024/webdocs/docs/learn/curvature-drive.md

     speed = m_speedDeadband.feed(speed);
     rotation = m_rotationDeadband.feed(rotation);

-    Robot.m_driveTrain.curvDrive(speed, rotation, isQuickTurn);
+    // Calling the function created in DriveTrain.java Robot.m_driveTrain.curvDrive(speed, rotation, isQuickTurn);

   }

 ```

-getTrigger will set the speed to the 0 --> 1 vaule it outputs <br>
+getTrigger will return a value from 0 --> 1 based on how far down the trigger is pressed. <br>
-getRotation get the x axis of the right joystick values from -1 --> 0 --> 1 <br>
+getRotation will return a value from -1 --> 0 --> 1, based on where the joystick is in relation to the center <br>
 quickTurn will let the Robot turn without speed. <br>

 If quickTurn is not enabled, the robot will not turn unless it is moving.